 Fractures that occur within the structure of the shoulder joint can appear as a break or a crack in the bone on an X-ray.
 A shoulder fracture is generally classified based on which bone (clavicle, humerus, or scapula) is involved.
 A shoulder fracture can occur when sudden force, impact, or trauma has been sustained to the shoulder joint.
 Hard falls during sporting events or motor vehicle trauma are examples of possible causes of fractures in the shoulder.
-Dr. Jeff Padalecki, orthopedic shoulder specialist in Austin, Texas, is experienced in treating these shoulder injuries and returning patients to an active lifestyle if shoulder fracture protocols are followed.
+Dr. Jeff Padalecki, orthopedic shoulder specialist, serving Austin, Round Rock, and Cedar Park, Texas communities, is experienced in treating these shoulder injuries and returning patients to an active lifestyle if shoulder fracture protocols are followed.

 There are 3 distinct bones within the shoulder that could sustain a fracture: The collarbone (clavicle) is the most common place where a fracture may exist; the upper arm bone (proximal humerus) can be fractured and is often related to poor bone density; a fracture of the shoulder blade (scapula) is less common, but usually occurs during a high-energy impact.